railz-ai/railz-visualizations/README.md

 ## Contributing

-The Railz Visualization library and documentation are open to contributions.
+The Accounting Data as a Service™ Visualization library and documentation are open to contributions.
 For more information, check the [guidelines](./CONTRIBUTING.md).

 ## License